acarasimon96/nitter-ft/README.md

 Twitter without JavaScript while retaining your privacy.
 In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in most cases serves pages faster (eg. timelines load 2-4x faster).

-In the future a simple account system will be added that lets you follow Twitter users, allowing you to have a clean chronological timeline without needing a Twitter account.

 ## Screenshot